SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 * `use_hdf5`:

-    If you want to use the standard hdf5 storage service provided with this package, set `use_hdf5=True`.
-You can specify the name of the hdf5 file and, if it has to be created new, the file title.
-If you want to use your own storage service (You don't have an SQL one do you?), set `use_hdf5=False` and add your custom storage service to the trajectory:
+    If you want to use the standard HDF5 storage service provided with this package, set `use_hdf5=True`.
+You can specify the name of the HDF5 file and, if it has to be created new, the file title.
+If you want to use your own storage service (You don't have an SQL one do you?), set `use_hdf5=False` and add your custom storage service directly to the trajectory:

     >>> env.v_trajectory.v_storage_service = MyCustomService(...)